×

 What do expats in Daegu appreciate most about the local culture?

 "Expats in Daegu often appreciate the warm hospitality and friendliness of the local people.
 They are known for their willingness to help foreigners navigate their way around the city and culture.
 The local food culture is another aspect that expats greatly appreciate.
 Korean cuisine, with its variety of flavors and dishes, is a delight for food lovers.
 Street food stalls, traditional markets, and local restaurants offer a wide range of options to explore.
 Expats also appreciate the rich history and tradition that is evident in Daegu.
 The city is home to numerous historical sites, temples, and museums that offer a glimpse into Korea's past.
 The efficient public transportation system in Daegu is another aspect that expats find convenient.
 The city's buses, subways, and taxis are reliable and affordable, making it easy to get around.
 The emphasis on community and family in Korean culture is something that many expats find endearing.
 Festivals, holidays, and community events are often celebrated with great enthusiasm, offering expats an opportunity to feel a part of the local community.
 Finally, expats in Daegu appreciate the city's safety.
-It's considered one of the safest cities in Korea, which provides a sense of security and peace of mind for foreigners living there," wrote a member in Daegu.
+It's considered one of the safest cities in Korea, which provides a sense of security and peace of mind for foreigners living there," commented one expat who made the move to Daegu.

 What do expats find most challenging?